GatorEducator/java-assignment-solution-100-01/README.md

 <p align="center">
 <b>
-Automated grading for an assignment on Java programming and technical writing in Markdown
+Automated assessment for an assignment on Java programming and technical writing in Markdown
 </b>
 </p>